Virginia Beach Uber and Lyft Accident Lawyer

 As well as the states, the ride-hailing companies have moved unilaterally to improve the insurance coverage available.

 Uber and Lyft now carry third party liability insurance coverage which pays up to $1 million for personal injuries and property damage for every accident.
-These policies will often only kick once the ride-sharing driver’s own insurance has been exhausted, assuming the driver possesses an applicable policy.
+These policies will often only kick in once the ride-sharing driver’s own insurance has been exhausted, assuming the driver possesses an applicable policy.
 However, as a passenger in a ride-hailing service, you’re covered under this kind of liability policy when the driver is at fault for the accident.

 In 2013, Uber added insurance coverage to its UberX service, which utilizes drivers lacking commercial licenses or commercial insurance.
 Originally, it only covered drivers after they accepted a ride request and while they were transporting a passenger.
 Uber expanded the remit of the service to cover drivers during their entire time on duty under certain circumstances.
 However, an insurance gap remained.